2021–22 Illinois State Redbirds men's basketball team

 The 2021–22 Illinois State Redbirds men's basketball team represented Illinois State University during the 2021–22 NCAA Division I men's basketball season.
 The Redbirds played their home games at Doug Collins Court at Redbird Arena in Normal, Illinois as members of the Missouri Valley Conference.
 The team finished the season 13–20, 5–13 in MVC play to finish in eighth place.
-They defeated Indiana State in the first round of the MVC tournament before losing to Northern Iowa in the quarterfinals.
+They defeated Indiana State in the opening round of the MVC tournament before losing to Northern Iowa in the quarterfinals.

-Head coach Dan Muller was fired by the school after the first 26 games of the season after 10 years as head coach, but the school stated he would finish out the season A day later, Muller announced he would step down immediately and associate head coach Brian Jones was named interim coach for the remainder of the season.
+Twenty-six games into his tenth season as head coach, Dan Muller was notified by the school he would not be retained; however, the school stated he would be allowed to finish out the remainder of the season.
+A day later, Muller announced that he would step aside immediately with associate head coach Brian Jones then being named interim coach for the remainder of the season.
 On March 7, 2022, the school named Ohio State assistant coach Ryan Pedon as the team's new head coach.